Relaxation (psychology): Activities, lifestyle and chemicals

+Much like yoga, Tai Chi and Qigong involve flowing movements coupled with mental focus and breathing changes.
+Evidence from randomized controlled trials in Science Direct suggests that Tai Chi and Qigong may be effective in reducing depressive symptoms, stress, anxiety, and mood disturbances.
+Tai Chi's focus on deep, rhythmic breathing promotes relaxation.
+The practice encourages a meditative state that reduces mental tension and calms the mind.
+It also helps lower stress hormones, leading to a sense of inner peace and relaxation.
+Cleveland Clinic references a study by Wiley Online Library stating that after 12 weeks of practicing Tai Chi, it reduced "healthy but stressed" people's anxiety levels.
+Another benefit of Tai Chi is that it is more accessible because one does not need to be as flexible as one would be in Yoga.
+Because it is not a strength exercise, they recommend practicing it for 20 minutes daily since the body will not need recovery time.

 Listening to music or audio can be useful too, in particular various relaxing audio which may include ambient music or soundscapes.

 Various substances are known to reduce cortisol or stress in general or to typically contribute to relaxation, albeit effect sizes may be small and vary.
 These include the substance l-theanine (also contained in green tea), as well as some other anxiolytics for short-term relaxation.
 Apigenin (also contained in chamomile and an aromatase inhibitor), lemon balm, and gotu kola are also under investigation.
 Some of these chemicals appear to act through increasing GABA levels.
 For some and longer-term, the adaptogens rhodiola rosea (also reduces fatigue and increases antioxidant capacity which may not always be beneficial) and ashwaghanda (can also increase testosterone and increase sleepiness at the time taken) may be useful for relaxation as they appear generally healthy or safe and to be able to reduce stress.